Airport transit visa

 No, airport transit visas are not extendable.

-What visa category does the airport transit visa have?
+What visa category does the airport transit visa fall into?

 The airport transit visa is of visa category A (visa for transit through the international transit zones of one or more airports of the Member States).